Automattic/jetpack/readme.txt

 * We stopped synchronizing the sitemap post types to WordPress.com servers as it was an issue given the size of these.
 * We removed all linting warnings for the JS code of the Admin page.
 These were only shown in development builds.
 * We updated WordAds code to not use create_function which is getting deprecated in PHP 7.2.
+* We fixed an issue that sometimes resulted in a notice being shown about another user already having connected a Jetpack site when attempting to connect your site to WordPress.com

 = 5.8 =